DworkinLab/Bio720/README.md

 ## **What this course is not**
 Because of limitations of time (one two hour lecture a week for 13-14 weeks), we are purposefully making this a course about fundamental skills.
 As such, this course will not cover in any detail:
     - Genomic analysis pipelines (RNAseq, variant calling and populations genomics).
 These are covered in the winter-spring in Bio722.

     - Theory of computer science (nor theory on programming, algorithms, data structures etc).

     - Despite using `R` for much of this course, it is most definitely not a statistics course.
 Bio708 (taught by Dr. Ben Bolker and Dr. Jonathan Dushoff) is such a course (also using R as the primary programming environmental for statistical modeling.)

     - A bioinformatics class (i.e. we will not teach any conceptual or theoretical background in bioinformatics.
 All examples will be real examples, but mostly to illustrate the computational skills necessary to run an analysis, not the why).

 ## Learning Objectives

 ### Topics (some TBD)
  It is important to note that in order to keep things flexible depending on how things go with the class, these topics are subject to change if necessary.
 We will discuss in class.

-1. Introduction to UNIX and the command line.
+A. Introduction to UNIX and the command line.
 (Brian)
   1. Introduction to basic shell commands, logging onto remote systems
   2. Standard UNIX utilities that make your day to day computer work (and bioinformatics) easier.
   3. using pipes in UNIX (and the model of streaming data), batch processing of data.